bathan1/sqlite-fetch/web/docs/intro.md

 .mode box
 ```

-This links the `fetch` virtual table library with SQLite.
+You have now linked the `fetch` virtual table library with SQLite.

 ## Write your Queries
 Create a Virtual Table by declaring your expected payload shape with the `fetch` virtual table:

 ```sql